iclr-blogposts/2026/_posts/2026-04-27-genai-archaeology.md

 This is in stark contrast to fully closed models<d-footnote>See news reports on the legal cases against OpenAI and Anthropic for recent examples of the lack of information shared about LLM training data: <a href="https://news.bloomberglaw.com/ip-law/openai-risks-billions-as-court-weighs-privilege-in-copyright-row">OpenAI Risks Billions as Court Weights Privilege in Copyright Row</a>. <a href="https://www.npr.org/2025/09/05/nx-s1-5529404/anthropic-settlement-authors-copyright-ai">Anthropic settles with authors in first-of-its-kind AI copyright infringement lawsuit</a>.</d-footnote>, but researchers have managed to learn some of the secrets of the data.

 **Tokenizer Data:** Hayase et al. show how to infer properties of the data used to train a tokenizer, which underpins how LLMs process text<d-cite key="hayase2024data"></d-cite>.
-Their approach, illustrated in Figure 2(a), is based on how Byte-Pair Encoding token merge lists are created, and the implications for data used to train the tokenizer.
+Their approach, discovered by coincidence, is based on how Byte-Pair Encoding token merge lists are created.
-This insight allowed them to accurately infer known properties about publicly disclosed models, and to predict the properties of private models.
+The fact that merge lists are based on the frequency of tokens in the corpus, as illustrated in Figure 2(a), allowed them to accurately infer known properties about publicly disclosed models, and to predict the properties of open and closed models.

-In personal correspondence with Alisa Liu, she told me that this finding was sparked by manually inspecting the BPE merge list for the Gemma tokenizer, and noticing that the token $$( \; )$$ appeared near the top of the list.
-Alisa thought this was odd, because one might expect to find high-frequency fragments and stopwords at the top of the merge list, not a parenthesiss.
-After further reflection, Alisa realized that the prominent position of this token could be because the model was trained on a large volume of programming code, and, by extension, that tokenizer merge lists *must* reveal information about word frequency in the training data.
+In personal correspondence with Alisa Liu, she told me that this finding was sparked by preparing for a reading group.
+Liu noticed that $$( \; )$$ appeared near the top of the merge list in the Gemma tokenizer, which seemed odd, because one might expect to find high-frequency fragments and stopwords at the top of the merge list, not a parenthesiss.
+After further reflection, Liu realized that the prominent position of this token could be because the model was trained on a large volume of programming code, and, by extension, that tokenizer merge lists *must* reveal information about word frequency in the training data.

 **Pretraining Data:** Carlini et al. show how to extract verbatim sequences from the GPT-2 language model<d-cite key="carlini2021extracting"></d-cite>.
 Their work is <a href="https://nicholas.carlini.com/writing/2025/privacy-copyright-and-generative-models.html">primarily focused on understanding privacy attacks</a> on language models, in which a model may reveal personal identifying information.
 More directly related to detecting copyright violations, Karamolegkou et al. prompted open and closed LLMs with prefixes of copyrighted material from books<d-cite key="karamolegkou2023copyright"></d-cite>.
-Finally, Nasr et al. demonstrated a simple attack on ChatGPT that involved forcing it to generate the same token repeatedly, as shown in Figure 2(b)<d-cite key="nasr2025scalable"></d-cite>.
+Finally, Nasr et al. demonstrated a simple attack on ChatGPT that involves forcing it to generate the same token repeatedly, as shown in Figure 2(b)<d-cite key="nasr2025scalable"></d-cite>.
 This eventually causes the model to "diverge" from its post-training objective and revert to its base model behaviour, in which it generates memorized training data.
-It was possible to extract strings up-to 4,000 characters long using this method.
+It is possible to extract strings up-to 4,000 characters long using this method.

 **Status**: it has never been confirmed if Hayase et al. inferred the true data distribution of any of the studied tokenizers.
 It has never been confirmed if Carlini et al, Nasr et al, or Karamolegkou et al. succeeded in extracting the training data from the GPT or Claude models.